 City Club’s research program enlists members in rigorous research and analysis to produce unbiased reports on the most complex issues facing our city, region and state.

-Volunteering for a City Club research committee requires a serious commitment of time and energy, but the rewards are great.
-Volunteers interact with key stakeholders and decision-makers, gain a deeper understanding of regional affairs and often positively influence public policy.
+Volunteering for a research committee is a serious commitment of time and energy, but the rewards are great.
+Committee members interact with key stakeholders and decision-makers, gain a deeper understanding of regional affairs and influence public policy.

-After a carefully screening process to avoid conflicts of interest, City Club members conduct the research and write the reports.
-Following a public debate, City Club members determine by vote whether the study committee’s conclusions and recommendations should become official policy positions of the Club.
+After a careful screening process to avoid conflicts of interest, a committee of City Club members conducts research and drafts a report.
+Following a debate, City Club members determine by vote whether the committee’s recommendations become official policy positions of the Club.

 City Club members also participate in follow-up advocacy work that serves as a powerful force for civic change.

 The Research Board provides oversight and support for the Club's numerous comprehensive and ballot measure study committees.
 Research Board members identify study topics, develop study charges, serve as advisors to various study committees, and review and approve draft reports.
 Membership on the Research Board requires prior service on a City Club comprehensive or ballot measure study committee.
 City Club also regularly issues calls to its members to join one of the many comprehensive and ballot measure study committees launched each year.

 ||Caroline Harris Crowne